safaris since 1995

 Kahuzi-Biega National Park

 Kahuzi-Biega National Park has some diverse and abundant fauna.
 But it was primarily created to preserve the important gorilla habitat.
 It’s here that American Zoologist Dian Fossey began her work with gorillas.
-And in 1975 the designated park area was increased to 6,000 square kilometres to include the watershed, Luka and Lugulu River tributaries and the connecting belt of mountain valleys.
+And in 1975 the designated park area was increased from 750 to 6000 square kilometres to include the watershed, Luka and Lugulu River tributaries and the connecting belt of mountain valleys.

 Surrounded by a very high population density, conservation within the park is a challenge.
 One of the last groups of eastern lowland (graueri) gorillas (250 individuals form 86% of the total world population) live between 2,100 and 2,400 m above sea-level.
 But numbers were devastated during the Civil War.